arturdryomov/talks/2018-05-26-kotlin-max-payne/slides.md

 }
 ```

+`Validatable` is executed in _parse time_.

 ---

-# Gson and Reflection :flashlight:
+# Gson :flashlight:

-## Take a look at Moshi or Jackson
+Take a look at Moshi or Jackson

-### Uses Kotlin native reflection :angel:
+* Uses Kotlin native reflection :angel:
+* Uses 5 MiB of application size.
+  * OH HAI Android :sparkles:

 ---